Tara4/Crypto-Tracker/README.md

 # Crypto-Tracker
-An mobile application used to track cryptocurrency.
+A mobile application used to track cryptocurrency.
 Made using C# and Xamarin.Forms